Recommended for you:

-Because adult dogs don't need the same nutrients to help them grow that puppies do, the best dog food for your adult dog is one that is specially formulated for his adult needs.
-For instance, Hill's® Science Diet® Adult Advanced Fitness is specifically formulated to meet the needs of an active adult dog.
-Continuing to feed your adult dog a puppy food once he's reached his full size can lead to weight issues, as puppy food tends to be rich in growth-based nutrients.
+Because adult dogs don't need the same nutrients to help them grow that puppies do, the best dog food for your adult dog is one that is specially formulated for their adult needs.
+For instance, Hill's Science Diet products are specifically formulated to meet the needs of an active adult dog.
+Continuing to feed your adult dog puppy food once they’ve reached their full size can lead to weight issues, as puppy food tends to be rich in growth-based nutrients.

 7+ Age Dogs

-Even if your dog hasn't begun to slow down yet, his body is still in need of vital nutrients to keep him feeling young and active.
-Consider a food like Hill's® Science Diet® Youthful Vitality dog food, specially formulated to improve everyday ability to get up and go .
+Even if your dog hasn't begun to slow down yet, their body is still in need of vital nutrients to keep them feeling young and active.
+Consider products like Hill's Science Diet Mature Dog foods, specially formulated to improve everyday ability to get up and go .
 Choosing the right nutrition can help increase their activity, interaction and mobility as they age.

-A dog will reach his senior years typically around age 11, but again it can differ between size and breed of dog.
+A dog will reach their senior years typically around age 11, but again it can differ between size and breed of dog.
 Larger dogs tend to reach their senior years more quickly than smaller dogs due to the stress that is put on their body from being a large breed.
-As your dog ages, his body and nutrition needs will change once more.
+As your dog ages, their body and nutrition needs will change once more.
 There will be metabolic and immunologic changes that require altering your dog's diet.
-Every dog differs, so be sure to ask your at your dog's annual checkup if he has reached or is approaching his senior years.
+Every dog differs, so be sure to ask at your dog's annual checkup if he has reached or is approaching their senior years.

 Addressing Special Needs